Skip to main content

 • --config <path_to_config>.
 OPTIONAL.
 The same config file used for the CastKeeper server.
 By default uses the standard config file paths (see Configuration).

 • --username <username>.
-OPTIONAL.
+REQUIRED.
 The username to create.
-If not provided it will provide an interactive prompt.

-castkeeper user create --config /my/config.yml --username user1
+castkeeper users create --config /my/config.yml --username user1 --access-level 3

 # As --password is not provided, the command will prompt the user for it